The Lie Derivative for Measuring Learned Equivariance: Background

-the pointwise nonlinearities of CNNs.
+While studying generative image models, \citet{karras2021alias} unearth a similar phenomenon in the pointwise nonlinearities of CNNs.
 Imagine an image at a single frequency $h(\vx) = \sin(2\pi \vx \cdot [n,m])$.
 Applying a nonlinear transformation to $h$ creates new high frequencies in the Fourier series, as illustrated in \autoref{fig:harmonics}.
 These high frequencies may fall outside of the bandlimit, leading to aliasing.
 To counteract this effect, \citet{karras2021alias} opt for smoother non-linearities and perform upsampling before calculating the activations.